Iron Deficiency Anemia (IDA)

 The decrease in hemoglobin production results in smaller and less hemoglobinized red blood cells, known as microcytic hypochromic erythrocytes.
 These cells have a diminished capacity to carry oxygen, leading to tissue hypoxia, a state of inadequate oxygen supply to body tissues.

 Anemia is a public health problem that affects almost two billion people globally.
 Anemia is defined as when a person’s hemoglobin level falls below the reference range or a reduction in the hemoglobin concentration of the blood according to gender and age.
-Iron deficiency anemia is the most common cause of anemia worldwide due to a deficient iron supply to produce functional hemoglobin.
+Iron deficiency anemia (IDA) contributes to approximately 50% of the cause; the most common nutritional disorder in the world.

 How is iron regulated in our body?